-Every compounding facility registered as an outsourcing facility with the FDA, wherever located, that engages in the distribution of non-patient specific compounded preparations into, out of, or within Iowa must be licensed by the Board in accordance with the laws and regulations of Iowa before engaging in the distribution of such preparations.
-An Outsourcing Facility license expires on December 31 of each year.
+Each compounding facility registered as an outsourcing facility with the FDA, wherever located, that engages in the distribution of non-patient-specific compounded preparations into, out of, or within Iowa must be licensed by the Board in accordance with the laws and regulations of Iowa before engaging in the distribution of such preparations.

-Additionally, every outsourcing facility, regardless of location, engaged in the distribution of controlled substances in Iowa is required to have a Controlled Substance Act (CSA) registration.
+Additionally, each outsourcing facility, regardless of location, engaged in the distribution of controlled substances in or into Iowa is required to have a Controlled Substances Act (CSA) registration.